Population exchange between Greece and Turkey: Displacements

 Map of the settlements where the Megleno-Romanians live today.
 In Greece, near the border with North Macedonia, is the village of Notia.
 The vast majority of the population of Notia was sent to Turkey following the population exchange.
 Today, the population of this community is approximately 5,000 people in Turkey.

 In Greece, the population exchange was considered part of the events called the Asia Minor Catastrophe (Μικρασιατική καταστροφή).
 Significant refugee displacement and population movements had already occurred following the Balkan Wars, World War I, and the Turkish War of Independence.
 The convention affected the populations as follows: almost all Greek Orthodox Christians (Greek- or Turkish-speaking) of Asia Minor including the Greek Orthodox populations from middle Anatolia (Cappadocian Greeks), the Ionia region (e.g. Smyrna, Aivali), the Pontus region (e.g. Trabzon, Samsun), the former Russian Caucasus province of Kars (Kars Oblast), Prusa (Bursa), the Bithynia region (e.g., Nicomedia (İzmit), Chalcedon (Kadıköy), East Thrace, and other regions were either expelled or formally denaturalized from Turkish territory.

 On the other hand, the Muslim population in Greece not having been affected by the recent Greek–Turkish conflict was almost intact.
 Thus c.
 354,647 Muslims moved to Turkey after the agreement.
-Those Muslims were predominantly Turkish, but a large percentage belonged to Greek, Roma, Pomak, Torbeši, Cham Albanian, Megleno-Romanian, and Dönmeh Muslim communities.

 For both communities, the population exchange had traumatic psychological effects.
 Professor Ayse Lahur Kirtunc, a Cretan Muslim expelled to Turkey stated in an interview: "It's late for us to be preserving our recollections; The essence of them, the first essence, has vanished already.
 Those first migrants took away their memories; the memories that ought to have been recorded without delay.
 Eighty years have passed, and the memories are warring with another, ripe for distortion.
 But the core of every migrant's statement remains the same.
 Birth in one place, growing old in another place.
 And feeling a stranger in the two places".